inhibitor1217/CS496_005_Melona/README.md

   - POST : /api/account
      - Adds new account on database.
 Check models/account.js for details.
+     - CAUTION : data other than "kakaoId" is automatically initialized in server.
      - returns { "result": 1 } for success
      - returns { "result": 0 } for failure

   - GET  : /api/account